JON NELSON (JONNY) BURKE

 1965 - The Moore House, 4791 Bonvue Avenue, Los Angeles CA. Commissioned in 1964.
 Sold in 2003 to Donald Bonar.
 Sold in 2005 to Michael (Mickey) Madden, then deeded in 2012 to the Michael Madden Living Trust.
 Sold in 2016 to Robert M. Johnson.
 Sold in 2018 to Molly Crana and Andrew Rudmann.
 Restored by Woods + Dangaran.
 Sold in 2023 to Moore House LLC / Andrew Rudmann.
 Photos by Michael Locke.

-1968 - The Goldman House, 1122 San Ysidro Drive, Beverly Hills CA. Commissioned 1967.
+1968 - The Goldman House, 1122 San Ysidro Drive, Beverly Hills CA. Commissioned in 1967.
 Project architect, James Tyler.
 After arguments with the client, Ellwood did not supervise construction.
 Jerrold Lomax completed the building.
 Deeded to the Mark F. Goldman Family Trust, still owner as of 2022.
 Photos by Michael Locke.

 1968 - The Weekend House, Poly Canyon Road, San Luis Obispo CA. Commissioned in 1964.
 Built by students in a class taught by Ellwood for Head of Architecture George Hasslein, sponsored by Kaiser Steel with their new oxidizing steel, Cor-ten.
 It was a roofed bridge that spanned between two walls of a canyon.
 At one time it was to be used as housing for guest faculty.
 Became part of an architectural graveyard shared with other student structures.
 Vacant for years and deteriorated.
 Photos by Scott Somerndike.